I've already made every imaginable mistake so that you don't have to.

 My Takeaway

-For the reasons below, for most people, buying a car with a credit card would NOT make sense.
+For the reasons below, for most people, paying for a new car entirely with a credit card would NOT make sense.

 1. High revolving credit utilization for consumer if financed on a personal credit card